Just a few days ago, I posted a tweet that got a bunch of online traction. Here’s the tweet:

 “…snatch others from the fire and save them.”
 Jude 23

-But it’s not just the hell they are headed to that teenagers need rescued from, it’s also the “hell” they may be going through right now apart from a relationship with Christ!
-Teen suicide, anxiety, drug use and depression among teenagers is skyrocketing in this pandemic.
-They need snatched, not just from the flames of hell someday, but from pain, addiction and hopelessness today.
+But it’s not just the Hell they’re headed to that teenagers need rescued from—it’s also the “hell” they may be going through right now apart from a relationship with Christ.
+Teen suicide, anxiety, drug use, and depression among teenagers is skyrocketing.
+They need snatched, not just from the flames of Hell someday, but from pain, addiction, and hopelessness today.

-In Matthew 9:35 we read about how Jesus saw the crowds around him, “When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd.”
+In Matthew 9:35, we read about how Jesus felt about the crowds around Him: “When He saw the crowds, He had compassion on them, because they were harassed and helpless, like sheep without a shepherd.”
 May we learn to help our teenagers see their lost peers through the eyes of Jesus!

 2. Gospel Fluency

-So what is this Gospel, that both we and our teenagers, should not be ashamed of?
-It is a simple message of hope.
+So what is this Gospel that both we and our teenagers should not be ashamed of?
+It’s a simple message of hope.
 Somehow, this message is infused with the power of God to rescue the lost from the power and penalty of sin.

-I don’t know how God infused a stick (Moses’ staff) with enough divine power to rescue the Israelites by parting the Red Sea, but he did.
-I don’t know how God infused a simple message, the Gospel, with enough divine power to rescue the lost from sin, but he did.
+I don’t know how God infused a stick (Moses’s staff) with enough divine power to rescue the Israelites by parting the Red Sea, but He did.
+I don’t know how God infused a simple message, the Gospel, with enough divine power to rescue the lost from sin, but He did.

-Gospel Fluency is the ability to articulate the whole story of the Gospel in a clear, cogent and compelling way.
+Gospel fluency is the ability to articulate the whole story of the Gospel in a clear, cogent, and compelling way.
 At Dare 2 Share we use an acrostic that spells out G.O.S.P.E.L.
-Here it is…
+It goes like this:

-I’ve met people who were trained at our Dare 2 Share conferences decades ago (and who are now full grown adults) who can still articulate the G.O.S.P.E.L acrostic.
-That means they are ready to share the Good News of Jesus anytime, anywhere, with anyone.
+I’ve met people who were trained at our Dare 2 Share conferences decades ago (and who are now full grown adults) who can still articulate the G.O.S.P.E.L. acrostic.
+That means they’re ready to share the Good News of Jesus anytime, anywhere, with anyone.

 Are you?
 Are your teenagers?

-For help in equipping your teenagers in G.O.S.P.E.L.
-Fluency go here and download our free Life in 6 Words curriculum for FREE!
+For help in equipping your teenagers in G.O.S.P.E.L. fluency, go here and download our Life in 6 Words curriculum for free!
 Here’s a quick preview:

 3. Gospel Strategy